alyona-chur/custom_chatgpt_telegram_bot/README.md

 # Knowing ChatGPT Telegram Bot

-This repo is ChatGPT re-created as Telegram Bot.

-This fork aims to customize and enhance the functionality with a primary focus on engaging in lengthy conversations while providing access to files and a knowledge base.

-This may be used to create a personal advisor that is available on all devices through text and voice messages, while maintaining the privacy standards of the Chat GPT API (which are better than in web version).

-**Link to Original Repository:** [Original Repository](https://github.com/karfly/chatgpt_telegram_bot)
+Welcome to the README for the Knowing ChatGPT Telegram Bot project!
+This project is an enhanced version of the [ChatGPT Telegram Bot](https://github.com/karfly/chatgpt_telegram_bot), designed to provide nearly limitless conversation length, as well as access to files and a knowledge base.
+It's ideal for creating a personal advisor available across all devices through text and voice messages

 ## Original Features
 - Low latency replies (it usually takes about 3-5 seconds)